foundryvtt/pf2e/static/OpenGameLicense.md

      * Blindheim from the Tome of Horrors Complete © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by  Roger Musson.
      * The Book of Fiends © 2003, Green Ronin Publishing; Authors: Aaron Loeb, Erik Mona, Chris Pramas, and Robert J. Schwalb.
      * Armies of the Abyss © 2002, Green Ronin Publishing; Authors: Erik Mona and Chris Pramas.
-     * The Avatar’s Handbook © 2003, Green Ronin Publishing; Authors: Jesse Decker and Chris Thomasson.
+     * The Avatar's Handbook © 2003, Green Ronin Publishing; Authors: Jesse Decker and Chris Thomasson.
      * Book of the Righteous © 2002, Aaron Loeb.
      * Legions of Hell © 2001, Green Ronin Publishing; Author: Chris Pramas.
-     * The Unholy Warrior’s Handbook © 2003, Green Ronin Publishing; Author: Robert J. Schwalb.
+     * The Unholy Warrior's Handbook © 2003, Green Ronin Publishing; Author: Robert J. Schwalb.
      * Carbuncle from the Tome of Horrors Complete © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by  Albie Fiore.
      * Cave Fisher from the Tome of Horrors Complete © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by  Lawrence Schick.
      * Daemon, Derghodaemon from the Tome of Horrors Complete © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original  material by Gary Gygax.